Serena Williams Reveals She Took 6 Weeks Off From Tennis at the Start of Stay-at-Home Orders

 Williams revealed that though she struggled when stay-at-home orders first began – she wasn’t used to being home all of the time – now it has brought her a sense of normalcy.
 “I’m here, I’m with my daughter, and it’s a lot of stuff I don’t get to do normally.
 I feel like I almost get to be normal, and as weird as it sounds, it’s amazing and I love it.”
 Though she says she’s thriving, there are still difficulties especially when it comes to motherhood.

-"It's a lot of work every single day," Williams said, adding later on, "Don't think it's gonna be roses because it is gonna be roses, but there's a lot of poop with those roses."
-(That's one hell of a quote on motherhood we love!)
-To help keep her mindset strong right now, she said that she prays a lot, something she classifies as an important part of her everyday life.
-Williams has also kept up with intermittent fasting and says she's trying to eat healthy.
+“It’s a lot of work every single day,” Williams said, adding later on, “Don’t think it’s gonna be roses because it is gonna be roses, but there’s a lot of poop with those roses.”
+(That’s one hell of a quote on motherhood we love!)
+To help keep her mindset strong right now, she said that she prays, something she classifies as an important part of her everyday life.
+Williams has also kept up with intermittent fasting and noted she’s trying to eat healthy.